DenzelAnoliefo/odin-recipes/README.md

 # odin-recipes

-odin recipes is a website that consists of some of my favourite recipes currently constructed entirely using HTML5.
+odin recipes is a website currently constructed entirely using only HTML5 that consists of some of my favourite recipes.

-Later on, after the project is complete, I'll share what I've learned, what I enjoyed the most about the project, what skills I demonstrated, etc.
+Through this project, I learned and practiced my HTML fundamentals.
+Basic concepts such as iserting images, links, lists, etc.

+Later on, I'll be updating this project using css and further down the line in my learning journey using javascript.